EtomicBomb/gale-shapley/README.md

 # What We Learned

 We wanted to see if there are stable matchings that cannot be produced by the Gale-Shapley algorithm.
 We found out that this is the case, since there are some sets of preferences for which there exist multiple stable matchings.
-The Gale-Shapely algorithm is fully deterministic.
+The Gale-Shapley algorithm is fully deterministic.

 We wanted to see if lying can benefit proposers.
 We verified that, with three or fewer participants, a proposer that misrepresents their individual preferences can never benefit.